chinmay231/healthtracker/README.md

 # Healthtracker / KARE

-## This REPO is an OPEN REPO at the moment.
+## This REPO is an OPEN REPO at the moment. - WILL BE MADE PRIVATE soon.
 This repository contains a local care tracker called KARE, built to manage medicine reminders, daily recovery tracking, and caretaker notifications without forcing data into the cloud.

 The app is designed for: